 At home we laid you into bed.
 You were so sick.

 But yet you celebrated your party.
 With some medicine you could enjoy the disco mamma had organized in her bed-room.
-And this party Mark was the victim of the water-balloons thrown by the invited children.
+And this party your father was the victim of the water-balloons thrown by the invited children.

 We had our week’s holiday in Tredrez-Locquémau, a small seaside-resort in French Brittany.
 “We” is standing for tante Daphne, Finn, mamma, you, Lucas, Robin and me.
 We rent a large old house with a large garden.
 Around the garden, where you often played, were watching shy French children out of the windows.
 They didn’t dare to come and play with you after inviting them.
 At the end of the street was the coast.
 The typical Breton seacoast with lots of rocks and the sudden upcoming flood which overwhelmed everyone if you don’t pay attention to it.